 Photographer Andrew James Gives Some Advice for Shooting in Icy Landscapes

-In 2020, we are thrilled to be joining photographer Andrew James in Antarctica for the third time, where he'll be serving as an expert guide on our Wild Antarctica Expedition with David Yarrow.
+Andrew James has served as an expert photographic guide on NWS expeditions to Greenland and Antarctica.
 In this blog, Andrew shares his top tips on how to get the most out of your photography in the Polar Regions.

 1. Avoid grey snow